We deliver projects to our customers using one of two project delivery methodologies:

 After the changes are made and tested, and all outstanding issues have been resolved, the changes are moved into the live production environment in a go-live cutover procedure similar to the Deployment phase.

-The upgrade phase allows you to improve your current Dynamics NAV solution by moving up to the new and improved version of the application.
+The upgrade phase allows you to improve your current Dynamics 365 Business Central solution by moving up to the new and improved version of the application.
 New features and functionalities will be introduced with the new version.
 Training will be provided to prepare the End Users on how to use the upgraded version of the solution.

 The phase starts with analysis and planning activities that are designed to gather enough information to determine the size and scope of the upgrade effort.